ClementPinard/depth-dataset-builder/README.md

 7. Ground truth creation
     * `--eth3d_splat_radius` : Splat radius for occlusion mesh boundaries, radius of area (in meters) which will be defined as invalid because of occlusion uncertainty, see `splat_radius` option for ETH3D.
 Thumb rule here is that it should be around your point cloud precision. (default 0.01, i.e. 1cm)

+**Tip** : As a lot of information qill go through your terminal, you can use `-vv` and `--log out.log` in order to have two terminals with different verbose levels.

+- 1st terminal : `main_pipeline` script, with `-vv` and `--log out.log` selected
+- 2nd terminal : `tail -f out.log`

+First terminal will log information about the general workflow without details Second terminal will log information given by COLMAP and other commands (much more verbose)

+This will help you to have information about e.g. what video the script is working on, and also what is being currently done by COLMAP.

 ### Manual step by step

 This will essentially do the same thing as the script, in order to let you change some steps at will.